mrmyothet/CarvedRock.Admin/README.md

 ---

-# MVC Crash Course - ASP.NET Core 6
+# ASP.NET Core MVC Crash Course

 > [!NOTE]
 > The [`aspnet8` branch](https://github.com/dahlsailrunner/crash-course-aspnet6-mvc/tree/aspnet8) contains updates for this project for use with ASP.NET 8.